Loading

 app.use('/static', express.static('public'));

-Practical Example: Complete Website with Static Files
+Practical Example: HTML Page with Static Assets

 const express = require('express');